ShanchuanHong/mini-project/source_code/report.md

 ### Part5

-make sure the directories for img//part5//ls// and img//part5//omp// are existed:
+under the ``source_code`` path, make sure the directories for img//part5//ls// and img//part5//omp// are existed:

 ```
 img/